asdil12/tilelite/README.txt

  * To complement the more flexibile TileCache[1] by providing a more lean, single-purpose tool.

  * To complement to the powerful Mod_tile[2] by providing an effortless way of running locally or embedding within Apache.

+ * Able to work alongside the generate_tiles.py script[3] by serving or regenerating a cache seeded by generate_tiles.py.

 Requires